Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         Autocrats often disseminate propaganda to boast about their redistributive efforts.
 Why is such propaganda so prevalent in autocracies?
 We propose a novel explanation: redistributionist propaganda helps autocrats fortify a façade of democracy.
 Our argument is premised on nuanced understandings of democracy among the masses: many citizens do not hold a strict, procedural view of democracy; instead, they often understand democracy through the lens of social equity.
 Exploiting such nuanced understandings of democracy, autocrats can deploy redistributionist propaganda to manipulate public opinion on how "equity-promoting"—and therefore how "democracy-promoting"—the regime is.
 To evaluate our argument, we first demonstrate with extensive cross-national survey data that perceived social equity strongly predicts perceived democratic legitimacy among global citizens.
 We then probe the causal effect of redistributionist propaganda by using a preregistered survey experiment that exploits real-world propaganda material in China.
 Consistent with our argument, respondents exposed to redistributionist propaganda evaluated China’s democracy more positively.

         </details>
 -   **Yeung, Eddy S. F.**, and [Weifang Xu](https://coss.fsu.edu/polisci/grad-students/weifang-xu).
 "Do External Threats Increase Bipartisanship in the United States?
-An Experimental Test in the Shadow of China’s Rise." [[preanalysis plan](https://osf.io/jvehu)]
+An Experimental Test in the Shadow of China’s Rise."
+Accepted at *Political Science Research and Methods*. [[preanalysis plan](https://osf.io/jvehu)]
     -   Keywords: external threat, polarization, elite cues, foreign policy, US-China relations, replication
     -   <details>